skip to main content

 All modules are Compulsory.

-Where an applicant does not hold the formal academic requirements for entry to the programme, but can demonstrate relevant experiential learning across a range of industries, they may apply for admission through the College Accreditation of Prior Experiential Learning (APEL) process.
-In such cases, contact the Course Director for the programme who will advise further.
+Where an applicant does not hold the formal academic requirements for entry to the programme but can demonstrate relevant experiential learning across a range of industries, they may apply for admission through the College Accreditation of Prior Learning (APL) process.
+In such cases, contact the Programme Director for the programme who will advise further.

 To be eligible to commence study on this HLA Pathway, applicants must have secured full-time paid employment in a relevant industry sector.

-Assessment is varied and linked to industry relevant qualities and will include written reports and assignments, CAD drawings, individual and group presentations, class tests, laboratory reports and formal, end-of-semester examinations.
+Assessment is varied and linked to industry relevant qualities and will typically include written reports and assignments, CAD drawings, individual and group presentations, class tests, laboratory reports and formal, end-of-semester examinations.

-There are a number of alternative Higher Education Institutions offering part-time and full time top ups to level 6 and above.
+There are a number of alternative Higher Education Institutions offering part-time and full-time top ups to level 6 and above.

 The Mechatronics Specialism is delivered in the Omagh Campus.